voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 When you choose delegated execution in the App, these tasks are automatically scheduled for execution on your
-:ref:`connected orchestrator <enterprise-delegated-orchestrator>` and you can continue with other work.
-Meanwhile, all datasets have a :ref:`Runs tab <enterprise-managing-delegated-operations>` in the App where you can browse a history of all delegated operations that have been run on the dataset and their status.
+:ref:`connected orchestrator <teams-delegated-orchestrator>` and you can continue with other work.
+Meanwhile, all datasets have a :ref:`Runs tab <teams-managing-delegated-operations>` in the App where you can browse a history of all delegated operations that have been run on the dataset and their status.

-.. _enterprise-delegated-orchestrator:
+.. _teams-delegated-orchestrator:

 Setting up an orchestrator
 __________________________